 Finding the best coffee for any brewing process is partially specific to the brewing method, partially to individual tastes.
 As a general rule, you should always get to know the coffee so to speak, as well as you can.

 The highest quality coffee is one that has not been mass produced, and, unfortunately, is not often found in your local grocery store.
 Mass produced, heavily commercialized coffee brands tend to come from many origins, tend to be a lower coffee grade level, and may not have as much in the way of aroma and flavor.
 They also do not tend to adhere as much to quality standards and have some oversight, but may not be as carefully checked for defects.
 The issue is, when you’re using a Chemex, you need to be especially selective about the coffee you purchase.
 That’s because, as it’s a manual brewing process, there’s not only more room for error, but there’s also an even more of an emphasis on the quality of the coffee you use.

-Without the advanced technology of espresso and coffee machines or additions like cream or a milk frother, it’s all that more important to select the best coffee possible.
+Without the advanced technology of espresso and good coffee machines or additions like cream or a milk frother, it’s all that more important to select the best coffee possible.
 While our list below will not apply to everyone, all of these factors will help you brew the freshest coffee possible:

 Organic over Conventional: